 memory The MemoryParameters17 associated with this (and possibly other instances of Schedulable18).
-When memory is null, the new RealtimeThread receives null value for its memory parameters, and the amount or rate of memory allocation for the new thread is unrestricted.
+When memory is null, the new RealtimeThread receives null value for its memory parameters, and the amount or rate of memory allocation for the new thread is unrestricted, and it may access the heap.